 In Table 4.10, the results of Vector Auto Regressive (VAR) Granger Causality/Block Exogeneity Wald tests for short-run causality has been performed.
-It is found that there is no short-run causal relationship between NCPI and NM2.
-However, the test shows that the unidirectional causality runs from NCPI to NGDP in the short-run at 5% level of significance.
-It means the growth rate of NCPI (inflation) and growth rate of NM2 do not have any association but the inflation causes growth rate of NGDP without any feedback.
+It is found that there is no short-run causal relationship between NCPI and the nominal broad money supply.
+However, the test shows that the unidirectional causality runs from NCPI to nominal GDP in the short-run at 5% level of significance.